huggingface/setfit/README.md

 ├── Makefile    <- Makefile with commands like `make style` or `make tests` ├── README.md   <- The top-level README for developers using this project.
 ├── notebooks   <- Jupyter notebooks.
-├── results     <- Model predictions
-├── scripts     <- Scripts for training and inference ├── setup.cfg   <- Configuration file to define package metadata ├── setup.py    <- Make this project pip installable with `pip install -e`
+├── results     <- Model predictions from the paper ├── scripts     <- Scripts for training and inference ├── setup.cfg   <- Configuration file to define package metadata ├── setup.py    <- Make this project pip installable with `pip install -e`